JannieI/canvas-workstation-V3/src/docs/roadmap.md

         - Add RouteGuard on 'Clarity Analytics', before going to web site ...
         BUG/ISSUE: multi-tab Slicers and Ws only refresh on the first one - when are the others done?
 To do them while hidden makes no sence - should we have a dirty flag, and filterSlicer on tab change??
         - On Duplicate of W: make sure Comments, Links, etc is also duplicated in DB (or not??)
+        - consider depricating currentUser - just use an ID or index; note that the same issue remains as this ID may get out of sync when the users var is refreshed.
         - Expand: add Refresh button, for when change nr lines to show.
 Also, 100 -> 1000
         + Dont show top if no Dataset - rather appropriate Unexpected Error msg
         - Resize does not snap to grid - is this philosophy correct?
 If it does snap, remember to change the graphW & -H as well